By Stefanie Chappell in Healthy Leaders and Student

 - Know Good Resources: Here are a few things that have helped me on the path to being a healthy leader.
 Of course, all of these things are in addition to a healthy prayer life!

-- Margin by Dr. Richard Swenson – I have learned (am still learning!) to create margin in my schedule so I don’t run from appointment to appointment (to appointment and on and on!)
+- Margin: Restoring Emotional, Physical, Financial, and Time Reserves to Overloaded Lives by Dr. Richard Swenson – I have learned (am still learning!) to create margin in my schedule so I don’t run from appointment to appointment (to appointment and on and on!)
 For example, I now never schedule more than two meetings in a row without some space in between.
 Everyone I meet with is happier when I have margin—I have so much more to offer!

-- Adrenaline and Stress by Dr. Archibald Hart – This book was another important piece in the puzzle that helped me see how I physically react during times of stress.
+- Adrenaline and Stress: The Exciting New Breakthrough That Helps You Overcome Stress Damage by Dr. Archibald Hart – This book was another important piece in the puzzle that helped me see how I physically react during times of stress.

 - My local gym – I’m not even kidding.
 I handle the stress of everything better when I am physically active.